Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Results

 In such a case, for moderately entangled states, it is often sufficient to consider only the two largest eigenvalues of the reduced density matrix to provide a good estimation of the entanglement content.
 By just considering the two largest eigenvalues, the von Neumann entropy takes a simple form in comparison with the one listed in Eq.~\eqref{eq:entropy}, given by

-This approximate von Neuman entanglement is included in Fig.~\ref{fig:entropy_H2+} with black dotted lines.
+This approximate von Neuman entanglement is included in Fig.~\ref{fig:entropy_H2+}(a) with black dotted lines.
 It works fine for entropies below 0.5 (for all bound vibrational states in $1s\sigma_g$ and up to the 8th vibrational state in curve $2\sigma_g$).
 From this perturbative approach, we conclude that even slight changes in the electronic overlap may induce (up/down) concavity in the entropy curves.
-As previously explained, the electron-nuclear entanglement is intimately linked to the dissimilarity of the electronic WF along the extension and the number and distribution of nodes of the vibrational WF.
-This is quantified by the size of the reduced density matrix $\tilde{\rho}^{(R)}$, and the most contributing matrix elements to the eigenvalue spectra in the first band along the diagonal.

 Compact vibrational states bounded by narrow PEC are expected to display similar electronic overlaps in the region between the two turning points.
 In this case, we find that the largest eigenvalue in the $2s\sigma_g$ state departs from 1 faster but still linearly with the vibrational excitation energy $E$, $\lambda_{max}^{(2\sigma_g,E)} \sim 1 - a E$ with a constant $a$.
-On the other hand, for compact vibrational states bounded by the narrow $1s\sigma_g$ PEC, we find a slower and nonlinear departure from unity with the vibrational excitation energy, that we can model with a nonlinear term $\lambda_{max}^{(1\sigma_g,E)} \sim 1 - a E^2$.
-These simple trends for $\lambda_{max}^{(n,m)}$, when introduced in Eq.~\eqref{eq:entropy_approach} explain the different concavity of the von Neuman entropies with increasing energy, as shown in Fig.~\ref{fig:entropy_H2+}.\\
+On the other hand, for compact vibrational states bounded by the narrow $1s\sigma_g$ PEC, we find a slower and nonlinear departure from unity with the vibrational excitation energy, which we can model with a nonlinear term $\lambda_{max}^{(1\sigma_g,E)} \sim 1 - a E^2$.
+These simple trends for $\lambda_{max}^{(n,m)}$, introduced in Eq.~\eqref{eq:entropy_approach}, explain the different concavities of the von Neuman entropies with increasing energy, as shown in Fig.~\ref{fig:entropy_H2+}.\\